discreetlogcontracts/dlcspecs/Protocol.md

 ### The `offer_dlc` Message

-This message contains information about a node and indicates its desire to open a new contract.
+This message contains information about a node and indicates its desire to enter into a new contract.
 This is the first step toward creating the funding transaction and CETs.

 1. type: ??? (`offer_dlc`)